• AMS GP page

 Remote and rural locations in the Northern Territory, Western Australia and Queensland offer the most opportunities for AMS locum work.
 The Northern Territory provides some very popular AMS locum opportunities that tend to fill up quickly.

 Our First Nations people face significant challenges in accessing quality healthcare services.
-To address this issue, Ochre Recruitment has built an extensive network of contacts within Aboriginal Medical Services (AMS) and Aboriginal Controlled Community Health Services (ACCHS) to offer a range of locum and permanent GP jobs across Australia.
+To address this issue, Ochre Recruitment has built an extensive network of contacts within Aboriginal Medical Services (AMS) and Aboriginal Controlled Community Health Services (ACCHS) to offer a range of locum GP jobs across Australia.

 Working closely with these organisations has given us unique insights into the health issues that Indigenous people face and the healthcare services needed to address them effectively.
-Through our network, we have gained access to job opportunities across Australia, including locum and permanent positions in urban, rural, and remote areas.

-If you are a GP locum doctor passionate about closing the health gap in Australia, then Ochre Recruitment is the right partner for your Indigenous health career.
+If you are a GP locum doctor passionate about closing the health gap in Australia, Ochre Recruitment is the right partner for your Indigenous health career.

 Frequently Asked Questions About GP Locum Jobs in Indigenous Health